Chapter 17 : 17- Black and Dark

 “There are two portraits.”
 Ginny said.
 “One for here and one for your office.
 Now he’ll be able to tell me when you’re going to be late and plus, we have no real portraits since we got rid of all those old one’s of the Black family.”
 Harry laughed, thinking of how it had been Kreacher who had ended up taking down the screaming portrait of Mrs Black after an argument about where his loyalties lay, though Harry’s eyes were still taking in the contents of the portrait.

-As the clock struck half-past eleven, and Harry had once again given his thanks, George, Angelina and Charlie all said their goodbyes, Naomi and Charlie’s taking an unnaturally long time, and Dissaparated as they reached the stone step outside the door of the house.
+As the clock struck half-past eleven, and Harry had once again given his thanks, George, Angelina and Charlie all said their goodbyes, Naomi and Charlie’s taking an unnaturally long time, and Disapparated on the stone step outside the door of the house.
 Once Naomi too had said her goodbyes and thanked Harry again for everything, she followed suit and vanished on the spot.

 Harry had placed the portrait of Sirius above the fireplace and was tempted to go straight to the Ministry and place the other portrait in his office, but was ordered to bed by Ginny.
-After creeping up the stairs to avoid waking his sons, Harry entered his room, changed, got into bed and, after a few seconds of thinking of Death Eaters, the dark wizards who were now running around France, Azkaban and Lucius Mafloy, Harry fell asleep.
+After creeping up the stairs to avoid waking his sons, Harry entered his room, changed, got into bed and, after a few seconds of thinking of Death Eaters, the dark Wizards who were now running loose in France, Azkaban and Lucius Mafloy, Harry fell asleep.

 “CALLING ALL AURORS!
 CALLING ALL AURORS!”
 Harry jumped at the sound of his own voice shouting from his robes and, throwing the file to one side, quickly got out of bed, waking Ginny.
 “THIS IS A CODE DARK!
 ALL AURORS TO THE MINISRTY IMMEDIATELY!”
 The voice continued and Harry, his heart now pounding, pulled from his robes, which still had dust on them, his Auror ID card.
 “THIS IS NOT A DRILL!
 CODE DARK!
 ALL AURORS TO THE MINISRTY AT ONCE!”
 The voice was coming from his picture.